afritz1/OpenTESArena/README.md

 ## Project Details

 The concept began after I saw the success of other open-source projects like [OpenXcom](http://openxcom.org/) and [OpenMW](http://openmw.org/en/).
-It really started out more as an experiment than a remake (and it still is quite an experiment), but now the project is steadily inching closer to something akin to the original.
+It really started out more as an experiment than a remake, but now the project is steadily inching closer to something akin to the original.

 Note that there are two versions of Arena: the floppy disk version and the CD version.
 Bethesda released the floppy disk version  [here](http://www.elderscrolls.com/arena/) for free, and this project is currently only compatible with that.
 The user must still acquire their own copy of Arena in any case because OpenTESArena is just an engine and does not contain any content.